 We will aim to reply within 24 hours

-Beginning in the Ionian Sea, this 7 day voyage calls at Greek islands and mainland destinations both large and small as we journey through the Gulf of Corinth and onto Athens via the Corinth Canal visiting a new destination every day.
+Starting in the Ionian Sea, this exceptional voyage calls at Greek islands and mainland destinations both large and small as we journey through the Gulf of Corinth and onto Athens via the Corinth Canal visiting a new destination every day.

 You’ll be island hopping in turquoise waters across the Ionian Sea and visiting legendary island destinations, as well as lesser known stop-offs.
 Our small boats can take you to beautiful beaches and remote coves.